Child Custody Lawyer in Carmel

 Indiana recognizes physical and legal custody.
 Physical custody refers to the right to live with and provide an immediate home environment for a child.
 Legal custody refers to the right to make crucial decisions on a child’s behalf.
 In divorce and separation cases, parents can share or separately have rights to physical custody, legal custody, or both.

-Awards of sole custody are most common in situations involving:
+Awards of sole custody are most common in cases involving:

 If none of these considerations are pertinent, an award of joint custody will more likely be assumed to be in the child’s best interests.
 When structuring joint physical custody, parents have a variety of options, including alternating weeks, splitting weeks in half, and making other arrangements that work with their respective schedules.